 The help button links back to this LibGuide for additional information and help.

-How do I find items that are available through the YUL Emulation Viewer?
+How do I find items that are available through the Yale Library Emulation Viewer?

-Search for a CD-ROM at Yale Library catalog at https://search.library.yale.edu.
-If the CD-ROM is available for viewing through the emulation service, a link will be available on the catalog entry for the item.
+Search for a CD-ROM title at Yale Library catalog at https://search.library.yale.edu.
+If the CD-ROM is available for viewing through the emulation service, a record for the emulation will be available with a link to the viewer in the catalog entry for the item.

 Why can't I access a CD-ROM emulator?